EMBODIED AWAKENING: 200HR Yoga Teacher Training

 Why This Training Exists

-Many Yoga Teacher Trainings follow suit, emphasizing postural precision while overlooking, or at best paying lip service to, the vast philosophical and historical foundations from which yoga arose.
+Many teacher trainings follow suit, emphasizing postural precision while overlooking, or at best paying lip service to, the vast philosophical and historical foundations from which yoga arose.

-This is the yoga we practice, live, and share with you.
-Yoga not as transcendence, not as escapism, not as a fashion statement.
+That is the yoga we practice, live, and teach.
+Not transcendence, not escapism, not performance.

 “Yoga is not escape from life.
 It is intimacy with reality itself"